 Cabling and wire ways shall be installed in accordance with section 260533.

-Final CAT-6 cabling routed from the pole mounted NEMA 4SS enclosures and the terminal cabinets, serving the “blue sky” cameras and the patch cords utilized within the exterior enclosures and cabinets, shall be “outside plant (OSO)” rated, gel-filled, direct burial type.
+Final category 6 cabling routed from the pole mounted NEMA 4 enclosures and the terminal cabinets, serving the “blue sky” cameras and the patch cords utilized within the exterior enclosures and cabinets, shall be “outside plant (OSP)” rated, gel-filled, direct burial type.

 Power cable shall be appropriately sized to ensure that any signal loss as a function of cable length does not prohibit the delivery of sufficient voltage and current from the power supply to the powered device.
 A separate power cable may be required by the design engineer as shown on the drawings.